uriellua14/log-analysis/README.md

 ##Instructions
- Download the file tara.py
+1.Download the file tara.py
-tara.py

 2. Download the log file to analyze

-3. Install python and run tara.py
+3. Install python and necesary libraries and run tara.py

------WINDOWS Terminal

-# intstall necesary libraries and python
+##Enter on Windows Terminal to intstall necesary libraries and python

 python